The most beautiful countries in the world – Reader's vote

 What you love: "Black sand beaches with glittering pieces of ice; lunar-like landscapes; the aurora over the snowy fields”

-Iceland’s raw and rugged majesty sparked an elemental, poetic response in many respondents.
+The raw and rugged majesty of Iceland sparked an elemental, poetic response in many respondents.
 It’s a country you loved for its “unspoilt natural beauty”, “empty and challenging landscapes”, and “tremendous waterfalls”.

 With a wealth of hot springs with health-giving properties, the chance to witness the northern lights, and a thriving foodie scene in Reykjavík, Iceland is the perfect place to get back to nature and enjoy a range of experiences in one short trip.
 What’s more, “the people are kind and fun”, as one of you shared.

 Planning a trip to Iceland?
-Our local expert is on hand to help.
-Take a look at our suggested Iceland itineraries.
+Take a look at our suggested Iceland itinerary and read all about how to plan a trip to Iceland.

 Northern lights in Iceland